 - Examine and watch for any unplanned side effects

-There are many types of evaluations that can be conducted at different times during a project; however, our team recognizes believes that integration of evaluation throughout the duration of the program increases the impact factor and creates better sustainability.
+There are many types of evaluations that can be conducted at different times during a project; however, our team recognizes that integration of evaluation throughout the duration of the program increases the impact factor and creates better sustainability.
 Without measuring need, planning cannot be rational; without effective implementation, good outcomes cannot be expected; and without achieving good outcomes, there is no reason to worry about efficiency.
 As such, our services can help your organization (or program) build the capacity needed to make evaluation integral to the lifecycles of your programs.